-The Parish's community groups and businesses. have provided invaluable feedback on the Parish's community assets and how to support them, and this too will be used to frame future policies designed to support & sustain these assets in the years to come.

-Finally, we would like to give our thanks to all the residents that have diligently participated in the surveys and consultation events we have conducted during the Plan process.
-I am sure that there were numerous occasions where residents thought 'do I really need to get involved' but we are grateful that you did, as these events were necessary to ensure that we had a Plan that represented our community views and not just the work of the Steering Group.
+- Test Valley Borough Council for its invaluable support and guidance in developing the CNP since the Plan's inception. - > The Parish's community groups and businesses who have provided invaluable feedback on the Parish's community assets and how to support them.
+This will be used to frame future policies designed to support & sustain these assets in the years to come. - ➤ All the residents that have diligently participated in the surveys and consultation events we have conducted during the Plan process.
+I am sure that there were numerous occasions where residents thought 'do I really need to get involved' but we are grateful that you did, as these events were necessary to ensure that we had a Plan that represented our community views and not just the work of the Steering Group. - Bluestone Planning as they have ensured that the Plan is compliant and the policies robust.